Drakynfly/HeartGraph/README.md

 A (currently WIP) asset authoring tool for Heart graphs using Unreal's native UEdGraph toolset.
 Such a workflow allows for creating a graph inside the Unreal Engine Editor, and viewing it using HeartCanvas at runtime (such as a perk tree).

-## Dependencies
+## Engine Plugin Dependencies

-### StructUtils
-`FInstancedStruct` is currently used for defining Pin Types.
-This may not always be the case, pending a possible refactor of Pin Type declaration.

 ### AssetSearch
 I want to implement an asset search feature similar to Flow Graph's implementation.
+Not implemented yet...

+### GameplayTagsEditor
+A "plugin dependency" by a technicality.
+I don't know why the main module is part of core engine, but this module isn't.
+Anyway.

+### StructUtils
+`FInstancedStruct` is used for implementing FBloodValue.

 ## Planned Dependencies